Swiss quality and tradition for more than 130 years

 Foundation of Conservenfabrik Lenzburg, Henckell & Zeiler1886

-Hero was established in 1886 when two friends, Gustav Henckell and Gustav Zeiler, set up Conservenfabrik, Henckell & Zeiler in Lenzburg, to process fruit and vegetables.
+Hero was established in 1886 when two friends, Gustav Henckell and Gustav Zeiler, set up the Conservenfabrik Henckell & Zeiler in Lenzburg to process fruit and vegetables.
 Henckell was an experienced conserve factory employee and Zeiler was a fruit farmer.
-By the end of the year they were joined by Carl Roth as a silent partner.
+By the end of the year, they were joined by Karl Roth as a silent partner.

 1910 - 1939

 A flourishing business and international expansion1910 - 1939

 Between 1910 and 1939, five companies were set up or acquired in Switzerland, and the export business flourished.
 Subsidiaries were founded in the Netherlands (1914) and Spain (1922).
 By 1922, there were 31 different types of Hero conserves ranging in size from 500g jars to 55kg oak tubs.